TRS-80 Model 4: Overview

 The computer has the same all-in-one cabinet as the Model III, adopting a more contemporary-looking beige color scheme instead of the black and gray used on the Models I/III.
 The Model 4 uses WD1770/1773 floppy controllers instead of the WD1791, which allows for a larger gap between the index hole and first sector; later releases of TRSDOS and LDOS were modified for compatibility with the controller.

 The Model 4 shipped with TRSDOS 6, identical to Logical Systems's LDOS 6.00 third-party operating system (itself an enhancement to older versions of TRSDOS).
 When the Model 4 boots into TRSDOS 6, the video display switches into 80×24 mode and the entire 64KB address space is mapped as RAM.

 Misosys Inc. sold a Model 4 Hardware Interface Kit which enables the extra keys on the Model 4 keyboard, and in a 128 KB Model 4, the banked memory.
 Intellitech sold a program called Supermod4 that allows Model III programs running on a Model 4 to activate the 4 megahertz CPU clock, larger video display, the speaker and the function keys.
 In August 1985 80 Micro magazine published a DoubleDuty-like task switching program that activates the external RAM banks on a 128 KB Model 4 from within Model III mode.

 The Model 4 can run CP/M without modification, unlike the Model I and III.
 Digital Research produced a version of CP/M 3.0 for the Model 4.
 Montezuma Micro sold a version of CP/M 2.2 that was customized for the Model 4's hardware: banked RAM, reverse video and assignable codes for the function keys.
 It has a utility for reading and writing CP/M disk formats of many other brands of computer.
-Montezuma sold a terminate-stay-resident program they called Monte's Window, which provides functionality similar to Borland Sidekick.
+Montezuma sold a terminate-and-stay-resident program they called Monte's Window, which provides functionality similar to Borland Sidekick.
 Its code resided entirely in the banked RAM of a 128K Model 4; no user memory was occupied.

 DoubleDuty was made only for the Model 4, marketed by Radio Shack.
 This is one of the first task-switching programs available for a microcomputer.
 It uses the upper 64KB of a 128KB machine to keep resident a second TRSDOS application, which can be switched instantly with another application loaded into the main 64KB.
 A third partition is available for TRSDOS library commands, such as DIR.
 DoubleDuty first appeared in Radio Shack's 1985 Computer Catalog (RSC-12), the same year that IBM's Topview, Apple's Switcher, and Quarterdeck's DESQview first became available.
 DoubleDuty was written by Randy Cook, the author of the first version of TRSDOS for the original Model I.

 Early versions of the Model 4 mainboard were designed to accept a Zilog Z800 16 bit CPU upgrade board to replace the Z80 8 bit CPU but this option was never released.
 In 1987 H.I.
 Tech produced an enhanced CPU board, the XLR8er, using the Hitachi HD64180 Z80-compatible processor.